 We use the best available science to ensure the survival of Montana's birds and other wildlife.

 As they flow through forest and grassland, Montana’s rivers support an amazing variety of bird species.
 The unique mix of native cottonwood forests with understories of willow and other shrubs combine to form a rich, but uncommon habitat type critical for many kinds of wildlife.
-Only 3-percent of Montana’s land area is comprised of streamside (riparian) habitat, but it is used by over half of all of our wildlife species, including 102 types of breeding birds and 51 migrants.
+Only about three-percent of Montana’s land area is comprised of streamside (riparian) and wetland habitat, but it is used by over half of all of our wildlife species, including 102 types of breeding birds and 51 migrants.

 Among the many issues affecting Montana rivers is habitat loss, due to the presence of invasive plant species.
 Two exotic shrubs in particular, have displaced large areas of native vegetation along several rivers; Russian olive and more recently, saltcedar (also known as tamarisk) have begun to establish populations in some stretches of well-known watercourses like the Missouri and Yellowstone.
 We first need to understand if there has been a net decrease in bird diversity in heavily-infested locations due to the presence of these invasive shrubs.
 Species potentially affected by changing riparian vegetation include Black-billed Cuckoo, Lazuli Bunting, Red-headed Woodpecker and Ovenbird to name only a few.